 Learn something new every day More Info... by email

-Fiscal responsibility is an economic concept that has various definitions, depending on the circumstances, though it almost always involves strategies for managing debt and adopting practices of so-called “smart” spending.
+Fiscal responsibility is an economic concept that can have a couple of different definitions depending on the circumstances, though it almost always involves strategies for managing debt and adopting practices of so-called “smart” spending.
 A lot of how the term is interpreted depends on the economic theory held by the person or organization offering the definition.
 Some say being fiscally responsible is just a matter of cutting debt, while others say it's about completely eliminating debt while also planning for the future.
 Still others might argue that it's a matter of controlling the level of debt without completely reducing it.
 Perhaps the most basic definition of fiscal responsibility is the act of creating, optimizing and maintaining a balanced budget.
 People can do this independently, certainly, as can organizations of any size or format; in most cases, though, this particular term is used in the context of corporate spending and governmental finance.

-"Fiscal" refers to money and can include personal finances, though it most often is used in reference to public money or government spending.
-Fiscal matters in these settings involve everything from income from taxes, revenue, investments or treasuries.
-In a governmental context, a pledge of fiscal responsibility is a government’s assurance that it will judiciously spend, earn and generate funds without placing undue hardship on its citizens.
-Fiscal responsibility includes a moral contract to maintain a financially sound government for future generations, because a First World society is difficult to maintain without a financially secure government.
+The word "fiscal" refers to money generally and can include personal finances, though it most often is used in reference to public money or government spending.
+Fiscal matters in these settings involve everything from income from taxes and revenue to investments or treasury holdings.
+In a governmental context, a pledge of fiscal responsibility is a government’s assurance that it will judiciously spend, earn, and generate funds without placing undue hardship on its citizens.
+It includes a moral contract to maintain a financially sound government for future generations on the understanding that a functional society is difficult to maintain without a financially secure government.

-Fiscal responsibility often starts with a balanced budget, which is one with no deficits and no surpluses.
+Responsibility often begins with a balanced budget which, broadly speaking, is one with no deficits and no surpluses.
 The expectations of what might be spent and what is actually spent are equal under this sort of scheme.
-There are a number of different views and expectations for maintaining a balanced budget, with some preferring to have a budget deficit during certain economic times and a budget surplus during others.
-Other types of government view a budget deficit as being fiscally irresponsible at any time, no matter the situation.
+There are a number of different views and expectations for maintaining a balanced budget, with some models advocating a budget deficit during certain economic times but a budget surplus during others.
+Other schools of thought consider a deficit as irresponsible at any time, no matter the situation.
 There isn’t really a hard-and-fast rule about this, and in most cases it’s a matter of circumstances and leadership.

 When a government is fiscally irresponsible, its ability to function effectively is severely limited.
 Emergent situations and disasters typically arise unexpectedly, even with the best planning, and a government needs to have quick access to reserve funds in order to mediate damages and send help when needed.
 A fiscally irresponsible government isn’t able to sustain programs designed to provide fast relief to its citizens, and depending on the extent of the budgetary problem, may not even be able to fund its own programs in ordinary times.
 Not only does this cause problems internally, but it can also cause a lack of confidence on a global scale that can negatively impact everything from currency exchange rates to general economic stability.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!